sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 Think of that boxing match again.
 If Stamina represents dancing, ducking, and dodging, then Harm represents landing a blow.
-These rules are also for representing mental strain that is so significant that the negative effects will last for a while.
+These rules are also for representing mental strain that is so significant that the negative effects last for a while.

 When you are instructed to take a Harm token, you may absorb it using any relevant move cards and item cards, otherwise: